Skip to content

 A restart clears temporary DNS caches and kills stuck background processes.
 On iPhone X or later, hold the side button and either volume button until the power slider appears.
 Drag to power off, wait 30 seconds, then hold the side button again.

-On older models the buttons are different. iPhone SE (2nd gen) and iPhone 8: hold the side button. iPhone 7: hold volume down and the side button simultaneously.
-Takes under a minute either way.
+Older models use different buttons. iPhone SE (2nd gen) and iPhone 8: hold the side button. iPhone 7: hold volume down plus the side button at the same time.

 #How Do You Reset Network Settings to Fix iCloud Errors?